 - The type of wall will determine how much soundproofing you need

-The idea of a home theatre is large screen viewing.
+The idea of a home theatre is large-screen viewing.
 You can choose to bring in HDTV screens of different sizes, just be careful to choose one that isn’t too big for the room.
-You could also invest in a projector screen that come in a choice of resolutions and can be optimised for the size of the room.
+You could also invest in a projector screen that comes in a choice of resolutions and can be optimized for the size of the room.

 The sound system